Wonderful service from start to finish.

 When Mr Krabou posted a picture of himself and his son sitting on the beach Quane responded with a racial slur.
 Numerous other racially discriminatory messages appeared within the WhatsApp group.

 After the appeal hearing manager became aware of the messages he referred the appeal to an external investigator - but the appeal was rejected.

 Mr Krabou then brought claims of direct discrimination, harassment and victimisation and the claim regarding Quane was upheld.
 Within the grievance process and before the tribunal it was alleged that the claimant had himself circulated pornographic material in the WhatsApp group and that this in some way negated the impact of the racist material.
 The tribunal determined that the pornographic material - which was generally considered by group members as not offensive - did not have the effect of removing the impact of the racist material.

 This case presents the danger to employers of participating and allowing inappropriate content to take place on platforms such as WhatsApp.
 Social Media policies and those addressing bullying and harassment within the workplace should be reviewed to ensure that this type of behaviour should be discouraged.
-If you would like someone in our Employment team to review your social media policies or staff handbooks, you can contact the team by emailing firstname.lastname@example.org or calling them on 023 8071 7717.
-Regular reviews of staff handbooks and contracts are also available through our Peace of Mind package, which you can find more information on here.
+If you would like someone in our Employment team to review your social media policies or staff handbooks, you can contact the team by emailing email@example.com or calling them on 023 8071 7717.
+Regular reviews of staff handbooks and contracts are also available through our Peace of Mind package.

 This is for information purposes only and is no substitute for, and should not be interpreted as, legal advice.
 All content was correct at the time of publishing and we cannot be held responsible for any changes that may invalidate this article.